polybird/docs/TechnicalWhitePaper.md

 This whitepaper is a working document that is subjected to review and changes.

 ## 1. Abstract
 With the emergence of blockchain-based digital assets, the need to exchange these assets among counterparties has increased significantly.
 As thousands of such digital assets and cryptocurrencies are being introduced, which include tokenized securities, the need for a robust and diverse exchange platform has magnified.
-Indeed, this is just a beginning and we are yet to reach the real potential [1][2][3], which would pave the way for an exchange platform that facilitates trades with robust performance and high-grade security.
-The digital economy is maturing every day and blockchain technology is constantly changing the way we do business [4][5].
+Indeed, this is just a beginning and we are yet to reach the real potential , which would pave the way for an exchange platform that facilitates trades with robust performance and high-grade security.
+The digital economy is maturing every day and blockchain technology is constantly changing the way we do business.
 The financial services sector is set for disruption due to advancements in blockchain, digital assets, and cryptocurrencies paradigm.
 While some potential real use-cases of blockchain may be far away in future, the digital modern economy is already here.
 The current industry needs a powerful bridge between traditional and emerging asset classes.

-At the time of writing this, more than 200 digital assets and cryptocurrency exchanges already exist around the world [6][7].
+At the time of writing this, more than 200 digital assets and cryptocurrency exchanges already exist around the world.
 Generally, there are three types of exchanges: crypto-to-crypto, fiat-to-crypto, and hybrid—which is a combination of previous two exchange types [8].
 Whereby, exchanges for tokenized securities are in the development or launch phase, and it is too early to comment on their technical capabilities.

 While each of the three types of exchanges tries to serve its users well with the best of its abilities, there are limitations and weaknesses in each.
 The crypto-to-crypto exchange category is faster and low cost in nature, offering many crypto-pairs and allowing users to trade at ease.
 However, during times of market volatility and rush, existing users who face difficulty converting cryptocurrencies to fiat in a timely fashion, aka cashing out, will see their portfolio values drop significantly and those who have fiat would find it difficult to take advantage of cheap cryptocurrencies as a buying opportunity, aka cashing in.
 On the other hand, the crypto-to-fiat exchange category typically offers only a limited number of cryptocurrencies that users can buy, sell, or trade.
 Overall, an average user has to jump through various exchanges at a given time, to execute a full-round of transaction, just to buy or sell a certain digital asset.

 Other major issues with these exchanges are a lack of proper security procedures and processes in place to safeguard users’ assets and a lack of systematic and machine intelligence systems to prevent the price manipulation of illiquid cryptocurrencies in order to safeguard users’ portfolio values.
 Hence, this ecosystem needs an exchange platform that is institutional-grade, can facilitate ultra-speed processing of transactions, provides a military-grade custodianship and security, delivers transparent and fair listing of digital assets, affords minimal trading and exchange listing fees, has better AI system for market manipulation checks, eases entry and exit, as well as offers user-friendly user interface.

-## 2. Problems
-Problems in current exchange platforms are:

-### 2.1 Security Issues
-Most exchanges have already suffered from hacks and subsequent losses [9] [10].
-Centralized exchanges continue to be honeypots for hackers to attack, as their servers have custody of billions of dollars of users’ funds [11].
-Exchange developers can also make honest and accidental errors.
-DDoS attacks are being frequent nowadays which often leads to frequent downtimes [12] [13].
-Weak and unorganized server architecture makes the platform vulnerable and leaves the users’ funds prone to attacks.

-### 2.2 Liquidity Problems
-Liquidity is still a problem with many exchanges [14] [15].
-Some exchanges have dense orderbook, but lack trading pairs.
-While other exchanges have shallow orderbook, but high number of trading pairs.
-One way or the other, exchanges face a major issue dealing with liquidity.
-This leads to low trading volume in newer exchanges, inspite of better features.
-The orderbook being shallow generates high slippages when trading, hence leading to losses to traders.
-Generating liquidity by onboarding institutional investors, trading firms, market makers, miners, and experienced professional traders, requires a team with deep industrial connections and understanding of the markets.

-### 2.3 Poor Customer Service
-Most exchanges have a poor customer service [16].
-Users have to wait for days to get a reply due to a high backlog of support tickets and inefficient support team.
-Users on the platform are geographically diverse.
-Therefore, it is important to understand their minds to run an exchange platform.
-A little delay in solving problems could lead to tremendous amount of dissatisfaction or even major losses.

-### 2.4 No Globalization and Multilingual Support
-Users are global; so should be the platform that facilitates the entry of traders.
-Most exchanges provide a bare minimum number of language support to their users, which limits the entry of users as they are not able to understand the platform.

-### 2.5 High Fees
-Most exchanges still charge heavy amounts and different types of fee [17].
-It’s expensive to convert one crypto to another.
-On top of that, users have to use multiple exchanges to execute a transaction.
-So, for instance, if John wants to buy EOS, he has to first buy BTC and then buy EOS, and in this process, pay commission twice.
-There lacks a one-stop solution exchange that meets the end-to-end needs.

-### 2.6 Slow KYC and AML Process
-The usual KYC/AML check process is slow due to a heavy backlog and the support staff is unavailable to communicate with the waiting users.
-This friction in the onboarding process leads to dissatisfaction among users.
-Traditional method of verification requires significant amount of time and following a long list of procedures, which results in long queue of unverified users.
-Especially when it comes to fiat, which means more regulatory checks, users have waiting time of weeks.
-Most of the time, these checks are also not done properly [18].

-### 2.7 Listing Issues
-According to various media reports, existing exchanges charge outrageous amount of listing fees [19], in the name of maintaining liquidity and infrastructure costs.
-This leads to increased barriers to entry and many blockchain startups back off from being listed and usually end up in illiquid exchanges, which are difficult to enter and trade due to shallow orderbooks.

-### 2.8 Poor Airdrop Support
-Most exchanges in existence do not support numerous airdrops, which leads to dissatisfaction among users.
-Airdrops are becoming a new way of building communities that support and use the products of these early-stage blockchain companies.
-By assembling a good community of users, airdrops can become new way of funding and liquidity, among many other benefits.
-Often, these airdrops or ‘free-money’ is a gateway for newbies to enter into the crypto trading world.

-### 2.9 Low Trading Pairs
-Most exchanges provide a limited number of digital assets and cryptocurrencies on their platforms, which leads to market fragmentation.
-Arbitrage opportunities often develop due to such market fragmentation and causes high slippage due to less liquidity.
-Options for users are limited and they have to hop from exchange to exchange to meet their needs.
-Also, high number of transactions leads to higher trading fees, which are subject to high taxes in countries like the United States.

-## 3. Introducing: Polybird Platform
+## 2. Introducing: Polybird Platform

 We at Polybird believe that meeting the end-to-end needs of an exchange userbase is of utmost importance to create a sustainable and efficient ecosystem.
 Hence, we are introducing a third generation exchange platform, Polybird.
 Polybird is made of Poly which symbolizes the multiple features of our ecosystem and Bird which symbolizes the freedom and ease of access to enter the blockchain world through our platform.
 With your help, we will make Polybird the largest and most efficient ‘World Exchange,’ which will house major asset classes such as cryptoassets, stocks, bonds, currencies, commodities, etc.

-### 3.1 Polybird Ecosystem Features
+### 2.1 Polybird Ecosystem Features

-#### 3.1.1 Powerful Matching Engine
+#### 2.1.1 Powerful Matching Engine

 We are building Polybird to serve the global audience.
 Hence, it is important to have a high-performance future-ready trade engine.
 At general server configuration level, our trade engine can process 500,000 tps.
 So if we use 10 servers in load-balance configuration, we can have 5,000,000 tps trade engine.

-#### 3.1.2 Strong Multilingual Support
+#### 2.1.2 Strong Multilingual Support

 Polybird would support four languages in the initial phase: English, Korean, Japanese, and Chinese.
 This applies to all interfaces like desktop, mobile web interface, mobile applications, and desktop and mac clients.
 We will be adding more languages later on such as Dutch, French, German, Taiwanese, Vietnamese, Filipino, etc.

-#### 3.1.3 Multiple Device Support
+#### 2.1.3 Multiple Device Support

 Polybird will support cross-trading platform for various devices as following and would add more platforms as per user demands: